 Houston Non-Subscriber Workers Compensation Injury Lawyers

 In Texas, most companies carry worker’s compensation insurance to cover workplace injuries.
-When employees of covered companies are injured while in the course and scope of their employment – whether in a car accident or other industrial incident, they will received treatment and compensation according to the worker’s compensation laws regardless of fault.
+When employees of covered companies are injured while in the course and scope of their employment – whether, in a car accident or other industrial incident, they will receive treatment and compensation according to the worker’s compensation laws regardless of fault.